neonav-co/neonav-co.github.io/index.md

     #section_id: portfolio
     #background_style: bg-dark
     projects:
-      - title: Tiling Windows
+      - title: Tiling windows
-        text: Three tiling windows, with the top two showing info about Apple stocks, the bottom one taking notes
+        text: Four tiling windows, with three showing info about stocks information and one taking notes
         # the images are located in:
         # img/portfolio/fullsize
         # img/portfolio/thumbnails
-        icon: tiles.jpg
+        icon: tiles.png
         url: '#'
-      - title: Dark Theme
+      - title: Drag and drop windows
-        text: Dark theme support
+        text: Drag the window around and drop it anywhere you see fit
-        icon: dark-theme.jpg
+        icon: drag-drop.png
         url: '#'
-      - title: Window Toolbar
-        text: The toolbar which allows you to split and drag and drop windows
-        icon: toolbar.jpg
-        url: '#'
       - title: Multiple workspaces
         text: You can create multiple workspaces and quickly switch among them with one click
-        icon: multi-workspaces.jpg
+        icon: multi-workspaces.png
         url: '#'
-      - title: Window Resizing
-        text: Resize the window by dragging the window borders
-        icon: resizing.png
-        url: '#'
-      - title: Drag and Drop Windows
+      - title: Password saving and autofill
-        text: Drag the window around and drop it anywhere you see fit
+        text: Prompt you to save the password
-        icon: drag-drop.jpg
+        icon: save-password.png
         url: '#'

   - type: download.html